brandon1024/gitchat/README.md

 **IN PROGRESS** Push a any new messages to the remote repository.

 ### git chat read
-Read the messages in the current channel.
+Read messages in the current channel.

 ```
 usage: git chat read [<commit hash>]